bluefireteam/audioplayers/example/README.md

 ```
 ## Troubleshooting

-If you get a MissingPluginException, try to `flutter build apk` on Android, or `flutter build ios`
+- If you get a MissingPluginException, try to `flutter build apk` on Android, or `flutter build ios`
+- to use the plugin in a ObjC iOS project, add 'use_frameworks!' to your podfile cf. [example](https://github.com/rxlabz/audioplayer/blob/master/example/ios/Podfile)

 ## Getting Started